 By associating this file, when you view the vendor's profile or the transaction, you can easily locate the document in the "Files" tab.
 Below is a sample screenshot showing how the associated file would appear when you open the transaction.

-Public and Private Documents (Association Accounts Only)
+System Folders (Association Accounts Only)

 Best Practices